RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation: EXPERIMENTS

 \section{EXPERIMENTS}

 In this section, we first introduce the experimental setting, including datasets and metrics.
 After that, as presented in Fig.~\ref{fig:experiments}, we conduct our experiments with three major parts: \begin{itemize} \item In Section~\ref{s:exp:opt}, we subdivide experiments into mesh optimization, extrinsic optimization, and other parameters that affect final reconstruction results.
 Mainly, mesh optimization can be divided into RGB and semantics (with learnable parameters) and elevation (with MLP networks) optimization.
 Extrinsic optimization promotes elevation optimization, followed by RGB and semantics optimization to get final finer reconstruction results.
-Waypoint sampling speeds up the reconstruction, and BEV resolution can balance the speed and quality. \item In Section~\ref{s:exp:com}, we compare RoMe with COLMAP on quality and vanilla NeRF on novel view synthesis tasks in a single scene. \item In Section~\ref{s:exp:robust}, we conduct experiments on 100 scenes chosen from nuScenes for multiple-scene validation to show RoMe's robustness and efficiency in merging multiple scenes to reconstruct larger areas. \end{itemize}
+Waypoint sampling speeds up the reconstruction, and BEV resolution can balance the speed and quality. \item In Section~\ref{s:exp:com}, we compare RoMe with COLMAP on quality and vanilla NeRF on novel view synthesis tasks in a single scene.
+Additionally, we compare RoMe with F2-NeRF~\cite{wang2023f2} on speed and accuracy, showcasing the superiority of RoMe in road surface reconstruction tasks. \item In Section~\ref{s:exp:robust}, we conduct experiments on 100 scenes chosen from nuScenes for multiple-scene validation to show RoMe's robustness and efficiency in merging multiple scenes to reconstruct larger areas. \end{itemize}

-{\bf Datasets:} We conducted our experiments on two renowned driving datasets: nuScenes~\cite{caesar2020nuscenes} and KITTI~\cite{Geiger2013IJRR}.
+{\bf Datasets:} We conduct our experiments on two renowned driving datasets: nuScenes~\cite{caesar2020nuscenes} and KITTI~\cite{Geiger2013IJRR}.
 The nuScenes dataset encompasses 1000 scenes, each being a 20-second video clip annotated at a frequency of 2 Hz.
 This dataset utilizes a camera rig with six cameras, providing a comprehensive 360-degree field of view.
 On the other hand, the KITTI odometry benchmark comprises 22 sequences, split into 11 training sequences (00-10) and 11 test sequences (11-21).
-For our experiments, we exclusively used monocular images from KITTI's left RGB camera.
-For semantic annotations, we employed the predictions from Mask2Former~\cite{cheng2022masked} with a Swin-L~\cite{liu2021swin} backbone since it has a state-of-the-art performance on primary semantic segmentation datasets, such as the Mapillary Vistas~\cite{neuhold2017mapillary}.
+For our experiments, we exclusively use monocular images from KITTI's left RGB camera.
+For semantic annotations, we employ the predictions from Mask2Former~\cite{cheng2022masked} with a Swin-L~\cite{liu2021swin} backbone since it has a state-of-the-art performance on primary semantic segmentation datasets, such as the Mapillary Vistas~\cite{neuhold2017mapillary}.
 For the nuScenes, we randomly selected 100 scenes, and for the KITTI, we chose sequence (00) for evaluation.